nidheeshnataraj/Vehicle-Detection-using-Deep-learning/README.md

     $ pip3 install tensorflow     # Python 3.n; CPU support (no GPU support)
     $ pip3 install tensorflow-gpu # Python 3.n; GPU support

-**4.)
-TensorFlow Object Detection API**

-See required commands to install TensorFlow Object Detection API on Ubuntu in [here](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/installation.md).

-If you are still getting problem about installation after completed the installation of the packet that are given above, please check that [link](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/installation.md) out to get detailed info about installation.

 ---
-- After completing these 4 installation steps that are given at above, you can test the project by this command:
+- After completing these 3 installation steps that are given at above, you can test the project by this command:

       python3 vehicle_detection_main.py
     }